raghav-kukreti/raghav-kukreti.github.io/app/README.md

  3. Languages Used
  4. Detailed Inspection
  5. Miscellaneous Aspects
  ## Overview
-I chose Yo Yo Money Singh as my topic because it was the only one which was both out of the box and could be worked upon with a plethora of ideas.
-I have gone for a minimalist theme with dark, cool (cool as in the shade cool) colours.
-The primary colour is a strain of blue which looks perfect on black and the basic theme is black (#040404).
+I chose Yo Yo Money Singh as my topic because it was the only one which was out of the box.
+I have gone for a minimalist theme with dark, cool colours.
+Primary colour is light blue -> `rgba(81, 187, 255, 1)` and the background is black -> `#040404`

 ##Features
 1. Animated scroll
 2. Custom Scrollbar